canonical/dqlite-docs/reference/wire-protocol.md

 | `params-tuple` | A tuple of parameters to bind  |

 For message schema version 1, `params32-tuple` is used instead of `params-tuple` for the last field.

+The SQL text may consist of multiple statements, but if it does, parameters must not be provided.
+The server will not crash or otherwise behave dangerously when processing a request that includes both multi-statement text and parameters, but it may respond with a "Failure" message or with a "Statement execution result" message that is not meaningful.

+If the SQL text consists of multiple statements, the fields of the "Statement execution result" response pertain to the *last* statement.

 ### `9` - Execute a SQL text yielding rows